-process as soon as possible.
-This will help applicants prepare and know what to expect, which will help reduce stress.
-Create instructions for registering and logging in to the software.
-Write a script for the welcome video that welcomes and orients applicants to the virtual interview.
+- Modify your school's website, MSAR® page, and interview invitation to reflect your new process as soon as possible.
+This will help applicants prepare and know what to expect, which will help reduce stress. - Create instructions for registering and logging in to the software. - □ Write a script for the welcome video that welcomes and orients applicants to the virtual interview.
 It should acknowledge the unusual circumstance and thank the applicant for being flexible.
 This may be the applicant's first asynchronous virtual interview, and this simple acknowledgement may help them become more comfortable.
-It is also an opportunity to tell applicants about your program.
+It is also an opportunity to tell applicants about your school.

-☐ Modify or create guidelines for evaluating responses.
+□ Modify or create guidelines for evaluating responses.